Rhinostone/gina/README.md

 Gina comes with essential features at this moment, but most of the things we don't have yet can be replaced by some alternatives written in other languages like: Ruby, PHP, .net, Python or C++.
 You are free to use such alternatives until we implement similar features.

+Note that Gina does not rely on Connect or ExpressJS, still, you can use all plugins or middlewares deigned for thoses framewokrs ;-)

 ## Getting started with Gina I/O

 ### Installing Gina
-Gina aims to be at the same time a framework, a deploy and monitoring environnement for your projects.
-To fully enjoy Gina, we recommend that you install it with the `-g` option.
+Gina aims to be at the same time a framework, a deployment and monitoring environnement for your projects.
+So, to fully enjoy Gina, we recommend that you install it with the `-g` option.

 ```  tty
 npm install -g gina@latest